svd_basis, a MATLAB code which applies the singular value decomposition to a set of data vectors, to extract the leading "modes" of the data.

 The program computes L basis vectors, and writes each one to a separate file, starting with svd_001.txt, svd_002.txt and so on.
 The basis vectors are written with the same component and node structure that was encountered on the solution files.
 Each vector will have unit Euclidean norm.

-SVD_DEMO, a MATLAB program which demonstrates the singular value decomposition for a simple example.
+svd_test, a MATLAB code which demonstrates the singular value decomposition for a simple example.

-SVD_FINGERPRINT, a MATLAB program which reads a file containing a fingerprint image and uses the Singular Value Decomposition (SVD) to compute and display a series of low rank approximations to the image.
+svd_fingerprint, a MATLAB code which reads a file containing a fingerprint image and uses the Singular Value Decomposition (SVD) to compute and display a series of low rank approximations to the image.

-SVD_SNOWFALL, a MATLAB program which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD).
+svd_snowfall, a MATLAB code which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD).